thoratou/sbs-sphinx-doc/configuration.rst

    [INFO] COMMAND SUCCESSFUL
    [INFO] -----------------------------------

-The *-g* option indicates we create global configuration (i.e common to all components).
+The *-g* option indicates you create global configuration (i.e common to all components).

 You can define configurations for a specific project using *-p <component-path>* instead.